 During a disaster, emergency medical supplies will be limited.
-Each facility maintains a set amount of supplies.
-If additional supplies are needed, they will be requested by the Facility Director to the State Mental Health Disaster Coordinator(s) in Central Office.
-The State Mental Health Disaster Coordinator(s) will work with other DMH facilities to obtain the needed supplies if possible.
-If the supplies are unavailable at a DMH facility, the State mental health disaster coordinator(s) will contact the Mississippi Department of Health for assistance with obtaining the needed supplies.
+Each program maintains a set amount of supplies.
+If additional supplies are needed, they will be requested by the Program Director to the State Mental Health Disaster Coordinator(s) in Central Office.
+The State Mental Health Disaster Coordinator(s) will work with other DMH programs to obtain the needed supplies if possible.
+If the supplies are unavailable at other DMH programs, the State mental health disaster coordinator(s) will contact the Mississippi Department of Health for assistance with obtaining the needed supplies.